 Information provided by The Colonsay Hotel on 18/01/2022.

 Housekeeping team are committed to providing a safe environment for guests and cleaning protocols have been adapted to ensure that rooms are properly cleaned and sanitised prior to guest arrival.
 During the stay housekeeping room services will be provided on request only to minimise contact between staff and guests.
 Should room servicing be requested, housekeeping staff will carry this out when the room is vacant and will take all necessary precautions.
 Public areas and toilets sanitised regularly throughout the day.

 Limiting the number of customers in the bar, restaurant and other public areas and ask that everyone follows the 2-metre rule, use the hand sanitising stations and wear a face covering when moving around the building and pay attention to signage.

 Food and drink

-No longer be taking orders at the bar, table service only.
-Restaurant reservations for hotel guests guaranteed but as numbers are more limited, these need to be pre-booked advance of stay to ensure that guests' preferred time secured.
+Restaurant reservations for hotel guests guaranteed but the restaurant is popular, these need to be pre-booked advance of stay to ensure that guests' preferred time secured.

-Breakfast reservations to be placed by 9pm the night before, no longer be offering a breakfast buffet.
+We are no longer offering a breakfast buffet.
 Instead, pre-order breakfast and everything will be served at table.

 - The island’s emerald beauty and pure sea air act like an assault on your senses